kgsully/kgsully/README.md

 ## Hi there 👋, I'm Ken Sully

-I am an aspiring Software Engineer with over 16 years of multi-discipline engineering and technical experience.
+I am a Software Engineer with over 16 years of multi-discipline engineering and technical experience.

-- 🌱 I’m currently learning **Java, JavaScript, TypeScript, Rest API, Express, Python, Flask, Jinja.....**

 #### Connect with me: